contentful/contentful-merge/README.md

 - To identify <b>changed</b> entries, comparison happens in two steps:
   The initial step involves identifying potentially diverging entries by examining the `sys.changedAt` property of all entries present in both environments.
   Subsequently, for all entries with distinct `sys.changedAt` values, a more comprehensive comparison of their payload is performed.
 If any variations are found, a patch is generated to reflect the differences.

+><b>:bulb: Want to merge content types instead of entries? :bulb:</b>
+> We got you covered: Take a look at the [Merge App](https://www.contentful.com/marketplace/app/merge/) to your space, or, if you prefer the command line, check out the [Merge CLI](https://github.com/contentful/contentful-cli/tree/master/docs/merge).

 ## Installation